 The interdisciplinary nature of ES, combined with your own choices for specialisation, electives and minors opens up a wide range of options when you graduate.
-Most graduates pursue careers in management, marketing, communications, public relations or policy advice in political organisations, both in non-profit organisations or business.
+Most graduates pursue careers in management, marketing, communications, public relations or policy advice in international organisations, both in non-profit organisations or business.
 However, a growing number of ES alumni are also enrolling on master’s programmes to take their studies to the next level.

 |What will you become|

 |Corporate Communications Officer|

 |Public Relations Officer|